GhostDrew11/colacoui/README.md

 The initial fect of available soda is made through a useEffect inside App.js , while the creation(insertion) of order was enable through the API call of the method InsertOrder from the class APIService.js later on called inside OrderForm.js

+### To import the database

+The database I used for this project is "colacobackup.sql" For windows with pgAdmin 4:

+You create a new database with the name you want you right click on that database then click on the option restore a new window will show up you'll go for
+Filename to seth the path another window named "Select File" will show up then you will select your backup sql file inside the directory you saved it then click select then restore.
+It will perfectly import data from the backup

+For MacOS with pgAdimn it will be the same process Create a new database then run the command

+psql nameofyournewdatabase < colacobackup.sql

 # Days Breakdown